-All the various types of Program, Course, and General Education proposals will be submitted by using the Curriculog System.
+All proposal types (e.g. Program, Course, and General Education) must be submitted using the Curriculog System.
 See Curriculog for the types of proposals available.
 Contact the Faculty Senate Office for further information on curriculum submissions at x6233 or email your questions to email@example.com

-- Curriculum meetings begin at 2:00 pm, in the Technical Education Building, room TE-110
+University Curriculum meetings begin at 2:00 pm, in Education Building Moench Room (16)

-This may include the addition of a new major or emphasis - must identify new program courses for which fees have been requested and approved.
-Courses not so identified will be ineligible to propose course fees for 3 years.
-A new program proposal must be approved by President’s Council and Board of Trustees before it can be included in the University Catalog.
-Allow at least six weeks from the time theproposal is approved by Faculty Senate for it to go through President’s Council and Board of Trustees.
+New program proposals must be approved by President’s Council and Board of Trustees before they can be included in the University Catalog.
+Allow at least six weeks from the time the proposal is approved by Faculty Senate for it to go through President’s Council and Board of Trustees.
 Additional approval is required from NWCCU before students may be recruited to a new program or financial aid can be given to students enrolled in the program.
 Another 2 - 3 months is required for NWCCU approval after approval by the Board of Trustees.
-Proposing a new major or emphasis requires completing a full R401 template uploading it to curriculog.
+Proposing a new major or emphasis requires completing a full R401 template which should be uploaded to the Curriculog program proposal.
 Questions about completing the R401 template should be sent to Eric Amsel in the Provost’s office.